alain-bouchard-quality/engineering-notes/how-to-promote-the-quality-best-practices.md

 - Contact the best practices stakeholders and to ask for support (example: to push the best practices downward)
 - To fix deadlines (must be adopted by specific dates)
-- Enfore with Gates, checklists, DoD, etc.
+- Enforce with Gates, checklists, DoD, etc.
 - Set Quality specific OKRs
 - Assign Quality trainings